LogtalkDotOrg/logtalk3/contributions/xml_parser/NOTES.md

 See the copyright and license information on the contributed files for usage and distributions conditions.

-When using GNU Prolog as the back-end compiler, you may need to to use a larger default global stack size (see the GNU Prolog documentation on the environment variable `GLOBALSZ`).
+When using GNU Prolog as the backend compiler, you may need to to use a larger default global stack size (see the GNU Prolog documentation on the environment variable `GLOBALSZ`).